Last updated:

 G2 4.5/5 | Capterra 4.4/5

-Users like the seamless integration with popular CRMs, although it does lack an ERP funcionality.
+Users like the seamless integration with popular CRMs, although it does lack an ERP funtionality.

-Additionally, users enjoy advanced reporting that include profir and locc, balance sheet, cash flow statement, etc.
+Additionally, users enjoy advanced reporting that include profit and loss, balance sheet, cash flow statement, etc.

 Pros and cons